How to Pass an Illinois Motorcycle License Test

 How to Stay Visible

-The Illinois Motorcycle License Test evaluates a rider’s ability to stay visible and safe on public roads.
-Riders should ensure their motorcycle has proper lighting and reflectors and wear bright colors to be easily seen by other drivers.
+The Illinois motorcycle license test evaluates a rider’s ability to stay visible and safe on public roads.
+Riders should ensure their motorcycle has proper lighting and reflectors, and they should wear bright colors to be easily seen by other drivers.

 How to Avoid Wrecks